Bilkent Erzurum: Student Council

 The Student Council is made up of a group of annually elected student governors.
 There are class representatives chosen from each class.
 The Student Council President is elected by all students through closed voting.
 Each year these elections are held again for each member of the Student Council.
-The Student Council is responsible for facilitating communication between students and the administration, as well as organizing social activities including assemblies, picnics, theatres, trips, etc. Right now in the 2011-2012 Academic year there are 18 members of Student Council.
+The Student Council is responsible for facilitating communication between students and the administration, as well as organizing social activities including assemblies, picnics, theatres and trips.

 Publications

 BilkentER: Bilkenter is a monthly broadcast English newspaper by the volunteer students in Bilkent Erzurum.
 Affiliated with the Bilkent News, this newspaper covers current issues.
 The main subjects are recent overall improvements in Bilkent Erzurum; successful students, competitions, conferences, club activities, reflections of the students, new technology, puzzles, art, faces on campus, travel notes and cartoons.
 These subjects vary with the creativity of Bilkent Erzurum students.
 Any student can contribute to the newspaper if they have an idea to share.
 Bilkenter is a student-led publication under the control of student editors.

 Blink: Blink is the English literature magazine.
 Like Bilkenter, Blink is published by willing students.
 Poems, articles, book analyses, writer biographies, book introductions, movies or theatre, short stories, photographs and cumulative writings and pictures are covered in Blink.
-It is published monthly.

-Üç Nokta: Üç Nokta is a tabloid newspaper written in three languages: Turkish, English and German.
-Students are free to contribute anything to the tabloid, from puzzles to poems and any subject in these languages. Üç Nokta is a monthly publication too.

-Infinity: Infinity is a monthly science magazine mostly about mathematic and scientific improvements.

-Ekin: Ekin is the Turkish Literature magazine that is published once every 2 months.

-İZ: İZ is the history magazine published every term.
+It is published monthly.Üç Nokta: Üç Nokta is a tabloid newspaper written in three languages: Turkish, English and German.
+Students are free to contribute anything to the tabloid, from puzzles to poems and any subject in these languages. Üç Nokta is a monthly publication too.Infinity: Infinity is a monthly science magazine mostly about mathematic and scientific improvements.Ekin: Ekin is the Turkish Literature magazine that is published once every 2 months.İZ: İZ is the history magazine published every term.

 All of these publications are checked by the relevant departments for a gradual improvement.